 There are also plenty of things that Greeks do on these days that differ from the celebrations in the rest of the world.
 Find a list of things that makes Greek Christmas unique here.

-Christmas Day and Boxing Day are public holidays, and most stores remain closed, but some cafes and restaurants stay open.
-This year, Christmas Day falls on a Friday, creating a long weekend.
+Christmas Day and Boxing Day (the day that follows December 25th) are public holidays, and most stores remain closed, but some cafes and restaurants stay open.
+This year, Christmas Day falls on a Sunday, so Boxing Day creates a long weekend.

-New Year’s Eve in Greece usually doesn’t mean a party – it means several parties in a row.
-Beginning the evening at home, Greeks gather with family to share the last feast of the year, exchange presents, play cards, and cut the New Year’s cake.
+New Year’s Eve in Greece usually doesn’t mean a party; it means several parties in a row.
+Beginning the evening at home, Greeks gather with family to share the last feast of the year, play cards, and cut the special New Year’s cake.

-After midnight, young people start to make their way for the exits, heading to the next party.
-Bars and nightclubs only fill with people at around two in the morning, especially in the big cities, and traffic can be difficult.
-The parties go on until it’s day again, when tradition dictates that those who are still awake head to the restaurants of hotels, for a big, celebratory first breakfast of the year.
+After midnight, the younger generation starts to make their way for the exits, heading to the next party.
+Bars and nightclubs only hit their stride at around two in the morning, especially in the big cities, and traffic can be difficult.
+The parties go on until it’s daylight again, when tradition dictates that those who are still awake head to a hotel restaurant for an indulgent celebratory first breakfast of the year.*